SimbaBlock/slppp/slppp-token-type-1.md

 ## Transaction Detail

-### GENESIS - Token Genesis Transaction
+### GENESIS - Token Genesis Transaction Outputs

 This is the first transaction which defines the properties, metadata and initial mint quantity of the token.
-The token is thereafter uniquely identified by the token genesis transaction hash which is referred to as `token_id`.
+The token is thereafter uniquely identified by hash the token genesis transaction OutputScript by sha256 which is referred to as `token_id`.

-`token_type` indicates the SLP sub-protocol:
+`token_type` indicates the SLP++ sub-protocol:

 * 1 - Permissionless Token Type
 * 2 - Reserved for Security Token Type